Towards Automated Network Mitigation Analysis (extended): Experiments

 Figure~\ref{fig:coverage-percentage-of-instance-that-terminated-within-}(c) compares the impact of the mitigation- and attacker-budget factors $\mbudgetfactor,\abudgetfactor \in \{1, 2.5, 5, 7.5, 10, \infty \}$.
 The overall picture supports our previous observations.
 The attacker budget has almost no influence on the performance of the algorithm.
 This, however, is somewhat surprising given that the attacker budget not only affects the penetration testing task itself, but also influences the mitigation-analysis.
 Larger attacker budgets in principle allow for more attacks, imposing the requirement to consider more expensive mitigation strategies.
 It will be interesting to explore this effect, or lack thereof, on real-life networks.

 In contrast, the algorithm behaves much more sensitive to changes in the mitigation budget.
 Especially in the step fom $\mbudgetfactor=1.0$ to $\mbudgetfactor=2.5$, coverage decreases significantly (almost 20 percentage points regardless of the attacker budget value).
 This can be explained by the effect of the increased mitigation budget on the search space.
-However, further increasing the mitigation budget has a less severe effect.
-Again, we attribute this to the problems we generate: In many cases, the mitigation strategy that results in the minimal possible attacker success probability is cheaper than the mitigation budget resulting from $\mbudgetfactor=2.5$.
+However, further increasing the mitigation budget has a less severe effect. \begin{full} Again, we attribute this to the problems we generate: In many cases, the mitigation strategy that results in the minimal possible attacker success probability is cheaper than the mitigation budget resulting from $\mbudgetfactor=2.5$.
 In almost half of the instances solved for $\mbudgetfactor=2.5$, this minimal attacker success probability turned out to be $0$.
-In these cases specifically, the mitigation analysis can readily prune mitigation strategies with higher costs, even if more mitigation budget is available, as we maintain the current bound for the cost of lowering the attacker probability to zero ($C^0$, see Section~\ref{sec:mitigation-analysis}).
+In these cases specifically, the mitigation analysis can readily prune mitigation strategies with higher costs, even if more mitigation budget is available, as the Stackelberg planning algorithm maintains the current bound for the cost of lowering the attacker probability to zero. \end{full}